canonical/vanilla-framework/docs/patterns/lists.md

 Apply the class `.p-inline-list--middot` to add a middot character between inline list items.

+As with any inline/inline-block element, any amount of white space (one or more spaces, tabs, etc.) in the markup is rendered as a single white space character.
+Vanilla uses the <a href="https://css-tricks.com/fighting-the-space-between-inline-block-elements/#article-header-id-3">font size method</a> to elliminate white space within a `p-inline-list--middot`, that is not inside a `p-inline-list__item`.
+White space within the `p-inline-list__item` however will displace the dot.

 <a href="/examples/patterns/lists/lists-mid-dot/"
     class="js-example">
 View example of the middot list pattern